 A contractor vetted by a third party can help homeowners avoid common scams, such as overcharging for electrical work, upselling unneeded services, changing costs mid-job and contractors who don’t have the expertise to properly complete the job or who deliberately use jargon homeowners don’t understand to confuse and overwhelm them.

-A partnership with HomeServe brings your customers emergency home repair plans that deliver best-in-class service through an extensive network of rigorously-vetted local contractors.
-To learn more about how a partnership can benefit utilities and their customers, contact us.
+A partnership with HomeServe brings your residents emergency home repair plans that deliver best-in-class service through an extensive network of rigorously-vetted local contractors.